ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 ---------

 Now that we have demonstrated that population generation and aging works, let's investigate the Mortality component.
-Note that Mortality is a so-called "sub-component" of the BasePopulation component and comes for free when we request BasePopulation via the model specification; there is no need to add Mortality separately.
+Note that Mortality is a sub-component of the BasePopulation component and comes for free when we request BasePopulation via the model specification; there is no need to add Mortality separately.